-The Elan’s fiberglass-reinforced plastic body mounts on a backbone frame pressed from mild, 18 gauge steel, with front and rear forks for accommodating front and rear suspension components and the engine.
+The Elan’s FRP body mounts on a backbone frame pressed from mild, 18 gauge steel, with front and rear forks for accommodating front and rear suspension components and the engine.
 16 mounting bolts hold the moulded, single-piece FRP body shell to the chassis.
 The frame was not rust-proofed and over time frequently rusts through around the front turrets.
 Most Elans have needed chassis replacement after being on the road for decades.
 These replacements are available from multiple suppliers, when one’s time arrives.
 Better, galvanized OEM Lotus frames are an option, as are re-engineered Spyder frames, with their added maintenance convenience.

 Elan Drive Train

 Elan chassis with complete drive train (from Robin Read’s book and Lotus sales literature)

-The Elan engine is a 240 lb. bored-out 1500cc Ford Cortina 116E cast iron block, upgraded with beefier Lotus cast iron crank and cast aluminum pistons, mated to a Cosworth cast aluminum DOHC hemi head with chain-driven cams.
+The Elan engine is a 240 lb., bored-out, 1500cc Ford Cortina 116E cast iron block, upgraded with beefier Lotus cast iron crank and cast aluminum pistons, mated to a Cosworth cast aluminum DOHC hemi-head with chain-driven cams.
 The original in-block camshaft is utilized as a jackshaft to drive the fuel pump, oil pump, and distributor.
 The blocks initially were select grade Ford items, further classified by cylinder wall thickness into three Lotus grades.
-LAA or LA blocks were the most suitable for racing applications where overboring would be desirable.
-Most were LB grade.
+LAA or LA blocks were the most suitable for racing applications, where overboring would be desirable.
+Most were LB (retail)grade.

 Except for the 22 earliest vehicles, the displacement was fixed at 1558 cc.
 Three engine variations can be identified, named here for reference convenience (see Miles Wilkins’ book for more discussion):

 - Mk1: casting identifier 125E, to ~March 1967.
 Mk1 engines utilized 116E con rods, a crank with 4-bolt flywheel flange and rope seal, and a screw-in oil pickup tube.
 With the initial Mk1 heads, the tappets ran in unsleeved ports machined in the head.
 Later, in a head mod called Mk1.5, iron sleeves were inserted for the exhaust tappets.
 A 23 D-4 mechanical advance distributor was fitted.